Fanatics, Inc.: Fanatics Collectibles

-Fanatics Collectibles was launched in 2021 after securing long-term, exclusive rights to design, manufacture and distribute trading cards for several sports properties, including MLB, MLBPA, NBA, NBPA and NFLPA.
-Fanatics Collectibles is led by CEO Mike Mahan, who joined the company in June 2022.
-In 2023, Fanatics announced the acquisition of PWCC Marketplace, an auction house with 125 employees which specialized in sports collectibles.
+Fanatics Collectibles was launched in 2021, following reports that the company obtained exclusive licensing agreements to produce trading cards for several sports properties, including MLB, MLBPA, NBA, NBPA, and NFLPA.
+The division is led by CEO Mike Mahan, who joined the company in June 2022.
+In May 2023, Fanatics acquired PWCC Marketplace, an auction house focused on sports collectibles.
+The following year, in July 2024, PWCC Marketplace was rebranded to Fanatics Collect.